 This point was supported by Barber who added that the buying of records is now a luxury and therefore the consumer has to be guaranteed something out of the ordinary for them to take hard-earned cash a purchase an album.

 "For the music from Jamaica, or anywhere for that matter, to have an impact in the international market the music has to be fresh and different.
 The focus has to be on making great music that will have a wide appeal," Barber stresses.

 She points to up-coming work by deejay Mavado, who is working with US-based DJ Khaled, as the kind of "out of the box thinking" which has to take place in reggae if the music is to gain any traction on the international stage.

-While urging new, fresh ideas to come to the fore, Barber is careful to point out that the root of the music, that original, authentic reggae sound should never
+While urging new, fresh ideas to come to the fore, Barber is careful to point out that the root of the music, that original, authentic reggae sound should never be forgotten.

 "Keep history alive," she says, drawing reference to the Grammy-nominated Stephen Marley album Revelation Part 1: The Root of Life.
 "This is a work in which you get a foundation vibe with a current flavour — it's all Stephen, but there is a Bob Marley vibe," Barber states further